N4v1ds0n/budget-ledger/readme.md

 - Budget planning per category
 - Weekly or monthly stats overview
 - Transaction deletion or editing
+- csv import/ export from external sources

 ---

 ## Data Model

+Here is a representation of the database structures used for this project:

 ### `user_data` (global users.db)
 | Field       | Type    | Notes                     |